UFC 247 Picks – Fight Analysis & Predictions

 Maybe in boxing, you give extra credit to an underdog challenger who can end fights quickly with punching power.
 In MMA, it’s definitely nice to bet on a dog who has one outstanding trait, and punching power isn’t a bad one to have.
 With all the different styles and things you can do in the cage, however, one compelling asset isn’t enough—at least not at this level.
 You have to have something else.
 And that’s the big question about Reyes.

 Again, Jones didn’t look that dominant in his last fight, and when fighters like him hit a wall, it’s almost always a huge shock.
 You could maybe say Reyes is catching him at the best time, as this might be more doable now than it was 4-5 years ago.
 It’s just that out of the top 20 things you can do in the octagon to win a fight, Jones is better at 19 of them.
 I see him getting Reyes out of there.
 I’ll take Jones.

 My Pick to Win:

 I’m betting on Jon Jones to win at -440 betting odds.
 Reyes is dangerous, and that left hand can instantly end fights, but Jones surpasses Reyes in all other areas.
 And if I were inclined to take Reyes, I would want more than +340 for my efforts.
 It just seems like there are better ways to get +340 return on your money than going against Jones with a good but highly imperfect fighter like Reyes.
-Bet your UFC 247 picks at an online sportsbook where your credit card WILL work for deposits and where you’ll receive a generous 50% real cash bonus + rebates on every bet you make, win or lose! –> Bovada Sportsbook!
+Bet your UFC 247 picks at an online sportsbook where your credit card WILL work for deposits and where you’ll receive a generous 50% bonus up to $1000 –> Bovada Sportsbook!